c19witness/uk-covid19-inquiry/2023-10-17_module-2/1_Professor_Steven_Riley.rst

 How did you expect that paper to be used by policymakers?
 Was it just for SAGE or did you expect it to have any wider impact?

-**Professor Steven Riley**: So it was commissioned as a rapid review over just one weekend, a rapid review to support the discussion at SAGE, and I could see from the SAGE minutes that there was an extensive discussion of face masks and there were clearly many other points raised -- I was not there -- there were clearly many other points raised in that meeting in addition to the material that I provided in that report.
+**Professor Steven Riley**: So it was commissioned as a rapid review over just one weekend, a rapid review to support the discussion at SAGE, and I could see from the SAGE minutes that there was an extensive discussion of :outline:`face masks` and there were clearly many other points raised -- I was not there -- there were clearly many other points raised in that meeting in addition to the material that I provided in that report.

-**Ms Morris KC**: But from your report, was there any scientific, as opposed to resource, reason not to advise the public to use surgical face masks in closed community settings in April 2020?
+**Ms Morris KC**: But from your report, was there any scientific, as opposed to resource, reason not to advise the public to use  :outline:`surgical face masks` in closed community settings in April 2020?

 **Professor Steven Riley**: I did not find a reason in the work that I did, no.